jeju5/management/cs/aws/aws_developer.md

     * designed to be shared across multiple instances (shared across AZ)

 * EC2 User Data
-  * set of custom commands to execute when creating EC2 instance
   * when you want to define automated tasks give it to instance thru EC2 User Data when creating instance.